Emmanuelxsx/DevOps-Project/PROJECT 3/Project3.md

 ![Alt text](<images/php on browser.png>)

-After checking the relevant information, it is best to remove the file as it contains sensitive information about my PHP enviroment and my Ubuntu Server
+After checking the relevant information, it is best to remove the file as it contains sensitive information about the PHP enviroment and the Ubuntu Server

 `sudo rm /var/www/projectlamp/index.php`